prismicio/prismic-snippets/README.md

 [![Conventional Commits][conventional-commits-src]][conventional-commits-href]
 [![License][license-src]][license-href]

-> ⚠ This project is in an experimental state, things might change, a lot!

 <!-- TODO: Replacing link to Prismic with [Prismic][prismic] is useful here -->

 [Prismic][prismic] snippets for VS Code, Vim, Sublime, and IntelliJ.